deity-io/falcon-platform-docs/versioned_docs/version-3/payments/upgrading/overview.md

 ### Server Updates

-Unless you've overridden the Deity Payment Orchestrator related methods in your shop API package (get methods, load method, place order etc) all you will need to do is remove old payment config values and define the new ones [seen here](../configuration/config).
+Unless you've overridden the Payment Orchestrator related methods in your shop API package (get methods, load method, place order etc) all you will need to do is remove old payment config values and define the new ones [seen here](../configuration/config).